glaucuslinux/glaucus/README.md

 Please keep in mind that the wiki is nowhere near finished (I'd say it's at 10% but that's just wishful thinking).

+## Artwork and Screenshots

+Kindly refer to the [Artwork wiki page](https://github.com/firasuke/glaucus/wiki /Artwork) for glaucus related artwork.

+Kindly refer to the [Screenshots wiki page](https://github.com/firasuke/glaucus/ wiki/Screenshots) for screenshots of glaucus in action.

 ## Inspired from